MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 You can allow Microsoft Edge to provide the requesting site with a precise location on Windows 10 and Windows 11.
 Open **Settings** > **Privacy** > **Location** and turn on the **Allow access to location on this device** and **Allow apps to access your location** settings.

- If you turn off the **Allow access to location on this device** and **Allow apps to access your location** settings, some sites can use information such as your IP address to determine your device’s imprecise location.
+If you turn off the **Allow access to location on this device** and **Allow apps to access your location** settings, some sites can use information such as your IP address to determine your device's imprecise location.
 For more information about Windows location settings, navigate to [Windows location service and privacy](https://support.microsoft.com/help/4468240).

-Microsoft Edge does not store your geolocation coordinates.
+Microsoft Edge doesn't store your geolocation coordinates.
 When making requests to the Microsoft location service, Microsoft Edge generates a new random ID for each request.

 **InPrivate** browsing uses the precise location permission setting of the profile from which the **InPrivate** session was launched. **Guest** mode always asks you for permission before granting the site your precise location.